 - Connect with old friends, by phone, email or social media, or phone a friend or family member who needs support or company.

 - Stay in touch with your colleagues or organise a group chat with friends.

-If you’re not sure where to start, give your local Wellbeing team a call for more ideas.
+If you’re not sure where to start, contact your local Wellbeing team for ideas.

 The Silver Line helpline is a dedicated telephone service aimed primarily at tackling loneliness in older people.
 It is a confidential 24 hour freephone service offering advice, information and friendship.
 The number is 0800 470 8090.

 Your usual ways of keeping active may not be available at the moment if they involve getting out and about with other people.
 This doesn’t mean you can’t be physically active though – physical activity is important for maintaining your health and wellbeing.

 You are still able to go out for a walk, run or cycle as long as you stay at least 2 metres (6ft) away from others.
 If you have a dog, you can still take it out for a walk every day.

 Being physically active in your home or garden will also be good for your health.
 Get up and walk around regularly, make a cuppa, do some light housework, or do some gardening if you have a garden.
 There are also lots of options for online exercise which you can do in your living room.
 You could try:

 - Ways to keep moving